Potsdam Institute for Climate Impact Research (PIK)

 University of Potsdam, Interdisciplinary Center for Dynamics of Complex Systems, Germany

-Potsdam Institute for Climate Impact Research, Transdisciplinary Concepts and Methods, Germany
+Potsdam Institute for Climate Impact Research, Complexity Science, Germany

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Germany License.